No script

 14. Discover the history of Maria Theresia Bastion

-The Maria Theresia Bastion was one the main gate and defense to Timisoara fortress which no longer exists since the city centre was built and expanded over it.
+The Maria Theresia Bastion was one of the main gates and defensive structures of the Timisoara fortress, which no longer exists since the city centre was built and expanded over it.

 With a rich and varied history, the Bastion has undergone a multitude of transformations.
 Once the residence of the Roman Catholic Diocese of Timișoara, it evolved to house workshops, warehouses, schools, a printing house, and a state archive.